kammitama5/kammitama5.github.io/_posts/2022-03-27-Sunday-March-27th.md

 - Oh, I reviewed an article for a friend, in of all things, Haskell!
 And omg the code worked!
 I am always surprised by this, because I always tell myself I don't know coding things really well, because quite frankly I enjoy solving puzzles more than building applications.
-I started going back into doing CodeWars (but haven't posted my solutions like I used to in the github repo), and I'm still pretty up there in terms of ranking (currently in the top ```.3%``` (point three percent) of all users on the platform), even though I haven't been there in a while.
+I started going back into doing CodeWars (but haven't posted my solutions like I used to in the github repo), and I'm still pretty up there in terms of ranking (currently in the top ```.3%``` (point three percent) of all users on the platform; at peak mode years ago, I was in the top 300), even though I haven't been there in a while.
 Solving puzzles is an itch I have to scratch, but I don't think I'd be happy building say, a web application or whatever.
 And yes, you do solve problems when you build applications, but it's a different kind of problem-solving, I think, and then there is the maintenance aspect.
 And whatever it is (let's call it Bob?), I don't enjoy it (Bob) that much, or taking care of Bob once he is built.
 I like working on smaller concept things for long periods of time, where my time is uninterrupted.
 I don't even mind writing on boards or on paper for most of the time, and writing up the solutions in LaTeX.
 And that was part of my consideration for grad school.
 I much more enjoy what I'm doing more, because it's more along the lines of the solving puzzles in the way I like than in other capacities I may have liked less (and been unhappy about, even though yes, I know those application jobs pay well, too).